MaoZiming/papers/1-basic-os/04-cpu-scheduling.md

 ## Problem #3: Cache Affinity

-- Notion: A process running on a particular CPU builds up a fair bit of state in caches (and TLBs) of the CPU
+- Notion: A process running on a particular CPU builds up a fair bit of state in caches  of the CPU
   - The next time the process runs, it is often advantageous to run this process on the same CPU again
-  - As it will run faster if some of its state already present in caches on that CPU
+  - As it will run faster if some of its state already present in **caches** on that CPU
   - Otherwise has to reload the state

 ## Building a scheduler for multiprocessor system